OmarAlterkait/nuSQUIDSDecay/README.md

 # nuSQUIDSDecay

+Run `InteractivePlot.ipynb` for the interactive plot.

+## Original nuSQUIDSDecay description:

 A specialization of the nuSQUIDS class that includes neutrino decay.
 For physics details, see Appendix A of arXiv:1711.05921